gramineproject/gramine/Documentation/devel/features.md

 Similarly to Linux, BSD (flock) locks ignore deprecated `LOCK_{MAND,READ,WRITE,RW}` operations.

 BSD (flock) locks are currently experimental and are *disabled* by default.
-To enable them, use the [``sys.experimental__enable_flock`` manifest option](../manifest-syntax.html#experimental-flock-bsd-style-locks-support).
-There is at least one problem with BSD locks currently: they are supposed to be released when the last reference (file descriptor, or FD) to the underlying opened file is closed, including when a process with the opened file terminates.
+To enable them, use the `sys.experimental__enable_flock` {ref}`manifest option
+<experimental-flock-bsd-style-locks-support>`.
+There is at least one problem with BSD locks
+currently: they are supposed to be released when the last reference (file descriptor, or FD) to the underlying opened file is closed, including when a process with the opened file terminates.
 Unfortunately, Gramine lacks system-wide tracking of opened files' FDs.
 This may lead to premature releases of flock locks in some situations.

 <details><summary>Related system calls</summary>